Skip to main content

 Note: You can include a maximum of 500 IDs in any createItemPromotion or createItemPriceMarkdownPromotion request.

-Configuring rule-based promotions
+Configuring rule-based discounts

-All the fields in the selectionRules container are optional, and you can configure up to 10 distinct selectionRules elements in a call, where each container identifies a set of criteria for the listings to include in the promotion.
+All the fields in the selectionRules container are optional, and you can configure up to 10 distinct selectionRules elements in a call, where each container identifies a set of criteria for the listings to include in the discount.

 {